AMDS123/amds123.github.io/_posts/2017-12-04-Speaker-identification-from-the-sound-of-the-human-breath.md

 ---
 layout: post
-title: 'Speaker identification from the sound of the human breath'
+title: "Speaker identification from the sound of the human breath"
 date: 2017-12-04 17:30:42
 categories: arXiv_SD
 tags: arXiv_SD Recognition